 What’s a SaaS eCommerce Value Proposition?

-First thing first, the value proposition means it’s a quantified analysis of the benefits and costs incurred by a customer when that customer accepts the company’s offering.
-Basically you can visualise this quantified analysis using this simple formula.
+First things first, the value proposition means it’s a quantified analysis of the benefits and costs incurred by a customer when that customer accepts the company’s offering.
+Basically, you can visualize this quantified analysis using this simple formula.

 Customer Value = Benefits / Costs